bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 requests.
 * Changed infowindow and location list templates so that the comma is added if the city is available.
 * Updated max distance check to less than or equal to the selected distance vs. just less than.
 * Updated regionID description in options.md for clarity.
+* Updated formEventHandler method to prevent ASP.net form submission on keydown instead of keyup.

 ### Version 2.0.7